Bukixo/api101-workshop-BE/README.md

 // The code below creates a GET route with these parameters:
 // 1 - The route where the code will be executed
-// 2 - The function containing the code to execute app.get('/', (request, response) => {
+// 2 - The function containing the code to execute
+// The http method - GET maps to the READ crud function app.get('/', (request, response) => {
   // The string we want to display on http://localhost:3000 response.send('Welcome on the Cakes API!")